The Best Upper Antelope Canyon Tour: Review

 Light Beams in Upper Antelope Canyon

-But the main reason for the popularity of Upper Antelope is because the rays of direct sunlight beaming down from the openings at the top of the canyon are much more frequent.
+However, the main reason Upper Antelope is popular is that the rays of direct sunlight beaming down from the openings at the top of the canyon are much more frequent.

 Light beams in Upper Antelope Canyon are breathtaking.
 The rays occur most often in the summer because the sun has to be high in the sky for them to happen.
 The glow of light appears in the canyon on March 20 and disappears on October 7.

-This slot canyon tour was one of the best Upper Antelope Canyon tours we did.
+This slot canyon tour was one of the best tours we did.
 Check its availability below.
-Enter your trip date and number of participants.
+Enter your trip date and number of participants:

 How tall is Upper Antelope Canyon?

 Navajo Antelope Canyon is located at an elevation of 4,000 feet (1,219 m).
 The walls of the Upper Antelope Canyon can rise as much as 120 feet (37 m) above the normally dry streambed.
-The length of the Upper Antelope Canyon is about 660 feet (200 m).
+The canyon’s length is about 660 feet (200 m).

 How was Antelope Canyon formed?

-Antelope Canyon was formed by the erosion of the Navajo Sandstone as a result of flash flooding and other subsurface processes.
+Antelope Canyon was formed by the erosion of the Navajo Sandstone caused by flash flooding and other subsurface processes.
 Rainwater, especially during the monsoon season, runs into the extensive basin above the slot canyon sections, picking up velocity and sand as it flows into the narrow passages.
 Over time, the passages eroded, deepening the corridors and smoothing the hard edges to form the characteristic “flowing” shapes.

 Where is Upper Antelope Canyon?